Former Virginia Republican Senator John Warner dies at 94 | Politics

 Former Virginia Republican Senator John Warner dies at 94

-Former U.S. Senator John Warner of Virginia, who at times clashed with fellow Republicans during his three decades in office, has died of heart failure.
+Former U.S. Senator John Warner of Virginia, a prominent voice on military policy who at times clashed with fellow Republicans during three decades in office, has died of heart failure.
 He was 94.

-Senate Democratic Leader Chuck Schumer ordered flags on the Senate side of the U.S. Capitol lowered to half-staff to honor Warner, a spokesman said.
-Warner was an influential voice in Congress on military policy and served in the U.S. Senate for five terms from 1979 to 2009.
+Senate Majority Leader Chuck Schumer, a Democrat, ordered flags on the Senate side of the U.S. Capitol lowered to half-staff to honor Warner, a spokesman said.
+Warner served in the U.S. Senate for five terms from 1979 to 2009.

 During his time in office, Warner clashed with fellow Republican senators on domestic issues, voting in some cases for government funding of abortions and supporting some gun control measures.
 In 1994, he refused to support Oliver North, the conservative Republican candidate in Virginia for U.S. Senate.
 Democratic Senator Tim Kaine of Virginia said he often turned for advice to Warner, whom he called a "public servant who stood on principle, made us proud, and exemplified the best of what politics can be."